-Credit risk primarily arises from cash and cash equivalents, financial assets at fair value through profit or loss, and other receivables.
+Credit risk primarily arises from cash and cash equivalents, financial assets at fair value through profit or loss, financial assets at fair value through other comprehensive income, and other receivables.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the balance sheets.

-The credit risk of cash and cash equivalents and financial assets at fair value through profit or loss is limited because the counterparties are reputable commercial institutions located in the Cayman Islands, the U.S., PRC and Australia.
+The credit risk of cash and cash equivalents, financial assets at fair value through profit or loss, and financial assets at fair value through other comprehensive income, is limited because the counterparties are reputable commercial institutions located in the Cayman Islands, the U.S., PRC and Australia.
+Additionally, there may be credit risk with deposit accounts at banking institutions in which balances exceeds each country's insurance limits for such accounts.